Convergence Science Non-Clinical PhD

 Appropriate English language skills.

-1. Exploring Project Opportunities - November and December 2024
+1. Exploring Project Opportunities - November and December 2025

 The list of project summaries is available below.
 Students review these project summaries and choose up to three projects they're interested in pursuing for their potential PhD.

-2. Apply for studentship - 23rd January 2025
+2. Apply for studentship - January 2026

 Eligible prospective Black students apply to the Windsor Fellowship programme and submit an application using the ICR Recruitment Portal.
-You will need to create and account and then pick the Black in Cancer Leadership Programme 2024-2025 within the portal.
+You will need to create an account and then pick the Black in Cancer Leadership Programme 2024-2025 within the portal.

-3. Supervisor shortlisting - January - March 2025
+3. Supervisor shortlisting - January - March 2026

 Project supervisors are then informed of students' interest in their projects.
 Supervisors may contact applicants during the shortlisting period to find out more about you and your interest in their project.
 Supervisors to interview candidates and select top candidate.

-4. Panel interviews - 6th March 2025
+4. Panel interviews - March 2026

 The top candidate for each project will be interviewed by the Convergence Science Centre Training Committee.
 One studentship is available therefore the best project and candidate combination gets funded.

-5. PhD commences - October 2025
+5. PhD commences - October 2026

 For more information on this opportunity and enquiries relating to CSC Training programme, please email to icr-imperial-convergence.centre@imperial.ac.uk.
 For queries regarding application portal, please contact admissions@icr.ac.uk.